 Each year several qualified high school seniors are selected to receive a $1000 scholarship.
 Recently the League introduced the renewable scholarship program, allowing prior scholarship recipients the opportunity to apply for another scholarship.
 Recipients of these scholarships are chosen based on college plans, financial need, grade point averages, recommendations from guidance counselors and community involvement.

 The eye screening program is designed to use trained volunteers to do eye examinations of four and five year old children who attend private daycare and preschools in the city and county.
 The National Institute to Prevent Blindness provides the necessary supplies and preparations for the eye examinations.

 Salvation Army Christmas Stockings

 The largest fundraiser for the Charity League is Bargain Fair.
 Held annually in the fall, the Bargain Fair is a place to purchase toys and clothing for children of all ages and a vast variety of items from furniture to sporting goods.
 It encompasses quite a bit of work for the active members, but it is a time for everyone to work together.
 It usually takes at least a year to prepare for these few hours when people begin lining up about two hours before the doors open to a wonderland of finds.
-The chair for the 2006 Bargain Fair is Pam Van Nutt and she would like those in the community who might have contributions to contact her at 666-0037.

 Not only do members of the League give of their time, they give financial support too.
 Generous donations from sustainers, annual dues from the active members, and fundraisers combine to fund the work of the League.
 The yearly budget also includes donations to other organizations and events that impact the lives of children in Martinsville and Henry County.
 Some of these include the Family Clinic, Martinsville Christmas Parade, Martinsville Speedway Children's Foundation, and the Virginia Museum of Natural History.